silviazuffi/varen/README.md

 ## Citation

-If you found any of the pieces of code useful in this repo, please cite the following papers:
+If you found the model or any of the pieces of code useful in this repo, please cite the paper:

 ```
 @inproceedings{Zuffi:CVPR:2024,